WenSimEHRP/JGRPP-wiki/Features/Order-window-features.md

 ### Reverse order lists

-To reverse a vehicle's order list, or append or reversed copy of the order list, click the **End of Orders** marker, then hold the **CTRL** key.
+To reverse a vehicle's order list, or append or reversed copy of the order list, click the **End of Orders** marker.

-A "Manage List" drop-down box will become available.
-Select the "Reverse order list" or "Append reversed order list" options.
+Then select the "Reverse order list" or "Append reversed order list" options in the "Manage List" drop-down box.
+(If the order management button toggle hasn't been enabled, the "Manage List" drop-down box can be temporarily shown by holding the **CTRL** key.)

 Orders at start: